garrandall/popular-music-data/tracks/hella-good-no-doubt.md

 (Keep on dancin')

-Ooh, yeah yeah!
+Oh, yeah yeah!
-Ooh, yeah yeah!
+Oh, yeah yeah!
 (Oh!)
 (I might've thought that but I've been trapped by what happened)

 You got me feelin' hella good so let’s just keep on dancin'